 Learn how to play at least three different games of cards.
 Snap doesn't count.

-Think of ways to be more eco-friendly as a family and write a list of the changes you can make.
+Think of ways to be more eco-friendly as a family and write a list of the changes you can make for 2023.

 Dig out old photos and research your family tree.